nerd-bear/JewlShell/docs/main.md

 ## Lanugage

-JewlShell is Built in C++ using the G++ compiler.
+JewelShell is Built in C++ using the G++ compiler.
 The main part of the project is built in C++ while a small part is made in C.